If you are feeling unwell or experiencing symptoms please stay home.

-- Visitors are required to wear a mask at all times.
+- Visitors are recommended to wear a mask at all times.
 Participants will be able to remove their masks once in their designated area during program delivery.
 The physical distancing of two meters (or two arm’s lengths) between individuals should be maintained as much as possible at Easter Seals House.

 - Before entering Easter Seals House everyone should wash their hands with soap and water or use hand sanitizer, masks and gloves will be readily available for participants and anyone who accompanies them.